 Sometimes, agreements with the prosecution can allow you to seek rehabilitation, anger management, or other classes and programs instead of facing jail time.
 This may also include terms of community service or some other service in exchange for dropping the charges against you.
 Prosecutors might also allow some charges to be dropped or reduced in exchange for a guilty plea, or they might recommend lighter sentences if you are willing to give up your right to a trial and allow the case to move through the courts without the time and expense of fighting the case.

 Talk to a lawyer before entering a guilty plea in any case.

 Call Our Baltimore Arraignment Lawyers for a Free Case Consultation

 If you are facing criminal charges and have been scheduled for an arraignment, talk to a lawyer right away.
 You should have a lawyer present at your arraignment to help guide you through the beginning of your case and help you determine how to plea.
-For a free legal consultation on your case, call the Baltimore lawyer for criminal arraignments at the Law Offices of Randolph Rice today at (410) 694-7291.
+For a free legal consultation on your case, call the Baltimore lawyer for criminal arraignments at the Rice, Murtha & Psoras today at (410) 694-7291.